 What sort of dialogue existed between Red Vienna and Moscow, in those years after the collapse of the Romanov and Habsburg dynasties?
 We'll explore socialist housing and propaganda projects that seem to take inspiration from the East.

-We visit the Russian Orthodox Cathedral and Embassy (from the exterior), plus the Memorial to the Victory over Fascism on Schwarzenbergplatz.
-And reflect on the huge cultural contribution, from literature to art, ballet to opera, plus several bars and restaurants.
-The parents of the current President of Austria, Alexander van der Bellen, were Russian and Estonian.
+We visit the Russian Orthodox Cathedral (on Sunday, while it is full of worshippers) and Embassy (from the exterior), plus the Memorial to the Victory over Fascism on Schwarzenbergplatz.
+And reflect on the huge cultural contribution of that country, from literature to art, ballet to opera, while hearing some loud songs, poetry and exploring food and paranoia.
+The parents of the current President of Austria, Alexander Van der Bellen, were Russian and Estonian.

-We will briefly explore Vladimir Putin and his influence on Europe now, but this walk is more interested in the people and culture than spies, hacking and fake news.
+We will explore Vladimir Putin and his influence on Europe now, exploring war, spies, hacking and fake news.

 At the end, we will all taste some fine Russian vodka.
-Which bars in Vienna provide the most authentic atmosphere for those who want to experience the country here?
+Many Russian bars and restaurants have closed or changed in the last 9 months, but we will discuss where to experience the country here.

 No registration possible – just be there on time

 Walk leaders: Yulia Belinskaya (Wien/St Petersburg) & Eugene Quinn (Wien/London)